stablestud/adsorber/README.md

 The command will:
 * copy `/etc/hosts.original` to `/etc/hosts`, overwriting the modified `/etc/hosts` by Adsorber.

-Important: If Adsorber's scheduler was set-up, it'll re-apply ad-server domains to your hosts file when triggered.
+Note: If Adsorber's scheduler was set-up, it'll re-apply ad-server domains to your hosts file when triggered.
 For this reason this command is used to temporary disable Adsorber,
 e.g. when it's blocking some sites you need to access for a short period of time.

-To re-apply run `adsorber revert` (for previous host file) or `adsorber update` (for updated version).
+To re-apply run [`adsorber revert`](#adsorber-revert-options) (for previous host file) or [`adsorber update`](#adsorber-update-options) (for updated version).

 Possible option:
 * [`-h`, `--help`](#-h---help)

 ### `adsorber` `disable {options}`:
 Completely disable all background tasks (schedulers) and remove all changes made by Adsorber.
 However it will not remove Adsorber from the system.
-The command will be still available.
+The `adsorber` command will be still available.
-To completely uninstall see [removal](#removal)
+To completely uninstall see [removal](#removal).

 The command will:
 * disable all schedulers (systemd, cronjob)